 2. Understand that there can only be ‘one company’.

-Ford Motor Company’s CEO, Alan Mulally, spent years having to break down silos using the slogan “One Ford, One Team”.
+Ford Motor Company’s former CEO, Alan Mulally, spent years having to break down silos using the slogan “One Ford, One Team”.
 You can avoid the need to do so by not allowing silos to form in the first place.

 3. Understand that leadership models must evolve as Organizations grow.

 A parenting technique that works with your 2-year-olds will have limited impact – probably even negative impact – should you persist with them when your children are teenagers.

-4. Mentor, model, teach and reward ‘horizontal leadership’.
+4. Mentor, model, teach and reward ‘Lateral Management’.

-Problem is, that’s not where the main threat to the organization lies – it lies in the new managers failing to work well together, horizontally.
+Problem is, that’s not where the main threat to the organization lies – it lies in the new managers failing to work well together, laterally.